Radio broadcasting: data and research

 The Radio Society of Great Britain (‘RSGB’) have made complaints to Ofcom and BT Openreach on behalf of its members, predominantly radio licensed amateurs, stating that the deployment of very-high-bit-rate digital subscriber line (VDSL) technology by BT Openreach has resulted in interference to radio reception.

-Ofcom commissioned this research in 2016 to inform its decisions about potentially offensive language.
+Ofcom commissioned this research to inform its decisions about potentially offensive language.
 The research aimed to assess how perceptions of this language differed based on context, and by different demographic groups.

 This annual report explores UK adults’ access to and use of connected devices, their attitudes and opinions towards television and radio broadcasting, and related areas such as advertising and regulation.